JDDoesDev/presentations/OSMI.md

 Paramedic for 10 years, EMT before that
 <!-- .element: class="fragment" data-fragment-index="1" -->

-Seen firsthand what depression can do
+Seen firsthand what untreated mental illness can do
 <!-- .element: class="fragment" data-fragment-index="2" -->

 Note:  Consider anecdotes from the ambulance, but nothing too drastic or depressing.